Scaless/scaless.github.io/docs/_posts/2019-10-13-fast-isnt-fast-enough.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xSPpZSJTSkI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 With this new system we can quickly advance to a specific tick anywhere in the playback within seconds, and I can finally strip out the flawed `core_x` utilities.

-This is my first 'blog' post on this project, let me know if I should keep making these in the future.

 ~Scales